 January 5 - 11, 2014: Issue 144

 Featuring as our January 2014 Artist of the Month is an extract from Owen Ravencroft’s ‘Sink or Swim’ – a great read for anyone with a passion for the ocean or for residents and visitors alike.
-To open our 2014 Summer Mix we spoke to this story’s author to gain an insight into where this work evolved from.
+To open our 2014 Summer Mix we spoke to this book’s author to gain an insight into where his work evolved from.

 Where and when were you born?